azfcf/Group8-Homework-2/README.md

 # Group8-Homework-2
-To run this program, please run the Main file in the studentManagement package
+To run this program, please run the Main file in the studentManagement package.